 The configurations related to CBR measurements are only included in the measConfig associated with MCG.

 The configurations related to Rx-Tx time difference measurement are only included in the measConfig associated with MCG.

-Annex B: Relevant IEs from TS 38.423
+For the mobile IAB-MT, the network may configure the measConfig to exclude mobile IAB-node cells, e.g. when such cells are indicated to the IAB-MT's serving node in "Served Cell Information NR" or "Neighbour Information NR" (see TS 38.423 [35]).Annex B: Relevant IEs from TS 38.423